-The University of Leeds commits to supporting the Access and Student Success Strategy (2025) which places belonging at the core of the 4 pillars of the student lifecycle of: Access, Continuation, Attainment and Progression.
+The University of Leeds commits to supporting the Access and Student Success Strategy 2025 (PDF) which places belonging at the core of the 4 pillars of the student lifecycle of: Access, Continuation, Attainment and Progression.

-The guidance here is intended to help colleagues understand belonging at Leeds and to support a process of consciously focusing on how we can contribute to this crucial aspect of students’ time at Leeds.
+The guidance here is intended to help colleagues, supporting and working in student education, understand belonging at Leeds and to support a process of consciously focusing on how we can contribute to this crucial aspect of students’ time at Leeds.
 It will help us all to have a shared understanding of what it actually means to belong at Leeds.

 At the University of Leeds, we celebrate being RICH in belonging, through embedding belonging in administrative and academic processes to enhance the student experience.

 - Responsibility to help each individual feel valued in all University spaces is shared by everyone

 - Individual identities, perspectives and life stories are the strengths that make our community succeed